-Intrusion (mat_b, nat_hooh | tbumper_i, thood_i) (50ms) < 550mm
+Intrusion (mat\b,nat\hooh|tbumperj,thoodj) (50ms) < 550mm

 The outer level LS-OPT setup consists of an LS-OPT stage parameterized using two transfer variables.
-These variables, tbumper and thood, are constinuous variable in the outer level (Figure 18-52).
+These variables, the though and though are continuous variables in the outer level (Figure 20-52).

-Figure 18-52: Outer level optimization setup
+Figure 20-52: Outer level optimization setup

 The inner level consists of two string variables and two string constants, in addition to the two transfer variables whose values are passed down from the outer level.
-The LS-DYNA input deck is parameterized as follows. tbumper, thood, ml and mat_b are parameterized using the PARAMETER card.
+The LS-DYNA input deck is parameterized as follows. tbumper, thood, m1 and mat\b are parameterized using the \PARAMETER card.
 The string parameters are indicated using "c" before the variable names.

-PARAMETER

-rtbumper, 3.0, rthood, 1.0, cm1, mat1, cmat_b, mat_b_o
+\PARAMETER

+'''

+rtbumper,3.0,rthood,1.0,cm1,mat1,cmat_b,mat_b_o

+'''